 Far Horizons was then organized, both on paper and on the land itself.
 Work began immediately on the water system and the camp grounds..
 The summer of 1954 was a busy one.
 G.V. and Mary Hull and Marin, Esther and Melvin Burckes and others formed the permanent nucleus of the Camp, while of theosophists contributed their energy and skills to the effort as they were able.
 These hardy souls lived in tents for the first five weeks, cooking on large wood-burning range out in the open and bathing in the creek.
 A large concrete tank was built to hold water before pumping it to the site of the camp.

 In the summer of 1955, new logging roads had been cut and a new and better water supply discovered.
-G.V. and an assistant built another concrete holding tank and put in the first building.
+G.V. and others built another concrete holding tank and put in the first building, kitchen and bath house.
 Herbert Harrison of Los Angeles made a loan to permit Far Horizons to have a “gravity fed” water source.
 During this time, the kitchen-utility building was constructed from member donations and set up so that individual campers could do their own cooking.
 The Fresno Lodge and members from other T.S. groups came to help out, living as campers in tent “houses,” which G.V. had made of collapsible wooden walls and canvas tops.
-They were offered as temporary housing for a small fee and last 30 years, to be eventually replaced by Pine Hill Lodge.
+They were offered as temporary housing for a small fee and lasted 30 years, to be eventually replaced by Pine Hill Lodge in August of 1987.

-One of the conditions of the lease with the Forest Serice was that the Camp show $25,000 in improvements within five years or lose the lease.
-To meet this condition, many Theosophists financed the construction of cabins that would be available for their use while at camp and rented to other Theosophistes when they were not there.
-G.V. was the primary builder, with volunteer help, of all buildings constructed from 1955 to 1966, when his health deteriorated.
+One of the conditions of the lease with the Forest Service was that the Camp show $25,000 in improvements within five years or lose the lease.
+To meet this condition, many Theosophists financed the construction of cabins that would be available for their use while at camp and rented to other attendees when owners were not there.
+G.V. was the primary builder, with volunteer help, of all buildings constructed from 1955 to 1966, when his health deteriorated and past away on March 30, 1967.

 Ruth Laemmlen (Historian)